komal-bhosale-kalbhor/Entrata_code_challenge/README.md

  a.
 Page1 - WatchDemoPage.java
  b.
 Page2 - PropertyManagementpage.java

-after that i have created one Main testcase class which has covered below testcases-
+after that i have created one Main testcase class "Verifydemowatch" which has covered below testcases-

 1. I have tested Watch Demo functionality in our first testcase.
 2. In Second testcase after click on Demow Watch button , we have tested all the fields which are displayed on the screen by passing the valid testdata.